Saturday, February 28, 2015

 Jupiter Ascending has beautiful photography and a lush feel, but it does very little to present the true horror of the story--that humans are being harvested similar to the Wachowskis greatest movie, The Matrix.
 Only this time is worse; they are being harvested by other humans.
 I don't mind someone rehashing a plot point from a previous work, but they did nothing to make this version interesting or terrible or, well, anything.

 Several other plot points made absolutely no sense.
 There's no real reason for Jupiter to use an alias to sell her eggs, other than to use the tired joke that she was an illegal alien.
 Except she wasn't an true outer space alien either.
-And there never a reason given of why her cousin would sell her out to this questionable clinic either, other than an excuse for other members of the family to smack up him upside the head.
+And there never was a reason given of why her cousin would sell her out to this questionable clinic either, other than an excuse for other members of the family to smack up him upside the head.

 The legal issues concerning who owns Earth could have been handled better.
 Jupiter ended up with the planet because of a trust.
 If Jupiter dies, who gets Earth?
 One of her extra-terrestrial relatives already murdered his mom to get his inheritance, so there's really nothing stopping him from killing Jupiter and inheriting Earth.
 Jupiter's naivete concerning intergalactic protocols was the only thing that made sense as far as her character goes.